QuentinLetort/3-musketeers/cash/README.md

 ```sh
 ❯ node bin/index.js --set <FROM> <TO>
 ```
+You just have to define the original currency and the desired currencies.

 #### Get the currency conversion of a given value

-If you want to know the conversion of a value from a currency to another:
+If you want to know the conversion of a value from a currency to another, use the following command:
 ```sh
 ❯ node bin/index.js <amount> <FROM> <TO>
 ```
+You just have to define the amount to convert, the original currency and the desired currencies.

 #### Change the default currencies